The Wells Family

 Confirmed in Will of Richard Wells

-Children of R UTH WELLS and
+Children of RUTH WELLS and RICHARD KERR are:

 i.
 ZARILDA4 KERR, b.
 Abt.
 1816.